Course - Functional Materials - FY3114

 Course content

 Functional materials form the foundation of our high-tech society and future technologies.
-Their properties can be manipulated by external stimuli such as temperature, electric fields, and magnetic fields.
+Their properties can be tailored by design and manipulated by external stimuli such as temperature, electric fields, and magnetic fields.
 This applied solid-state physics course systematically addresses the control of properties in key functional material classes.
-The insights gained are applied to understand a range of applications and devices.
+The course should give insight physics phenomena are used in applications and devices.

 Specific course topics: